arahm071/Melbourne-Modeling-Journey/README.md

 **Future Directions**

-I'm eager to develop my skills in:
+To build upon this project and improve future analyses, I'm eager to develop my skills in:

-* **Data Scraping:**  To gain greater control over data quality and reduce reliance on external sources.
+* **Data Scraping:**  To gain greater control over data quality, focusing on techniques to streamline collection and minimize pre-processing needs for this type of real estate data.

-* **Machine Learning:** To broaden my analytical toolkit and effectively address diverse datasets and modelling challenges.
+* **Machine Learning:** To broaden my toolkit with models specifically suited for non-linearity and potentially inconsistent time intervals, allowing for more in-depth analysis of real estate pricing trends.

+**Overall, this project was a transformative learning experience.
+It highlighted the practical complexities of data analysis and inspired a continued quest for knowledge and skill development in this field.**